YemreAybey/Courses_Capstone/README.md

 3. Commit your changes (git commit -am 'what this commit will fix/add/improve')
 4. Push to the branch (git push origin [chosen-name])
 5. Create a new Pull Request

+## Future Ideas

+- Make the app responsive.
+- Add a video for each course.
+- Create a better ui.
+- Add admin model so that admins can add new courses or delete the old ones.

 ## Show your support